 Note: Students who test out of SPA201 must complete an additional three hours of electives to reach the required 18 hours

-Select twelve additional hours in Spanish courses at the 300-400 level.
+Select nine additional hours in Spanish courses at the 300-400 level.

 Note: Minors are expected to reach an Intermediate High level in accordance with ACTFL guidelines, B2.1 in accordance with CEF.